opentracing-contrib/java-dropwizard/README.rst

 - `withTracedProperties(Set<String>)` allows you to trace custom properties of the request.
 It takes in a set of property namesthat you wish to trace, and sets tags on the span.

-* If you're using a version of DropWizard older than 0.8, then the ServerTracingFeature is not supported.
+**Note:** If you're using a version of DropWizard older than 0.8, then the ServerTracingFeature is not supported.
 Instead, use the ServerRequestTracingFilter and ServerResponseTracingFilter as follows:

 .. code-block:: java